youqiangao/wmmd/README.md

 ```python
 loss = loss - weight * wMMD(model.embedding.weight, stopping_idx)
 ```
 The `weight` hyperparameter balances the objective loss function and regularization loss.
-The `stopping_idx` includes the indices we wish to exclude from the calculation of `wMMD` regularization.
+The `stopping_idx` includes the indices you wish to exclude from the calculation of `wMMD` regularization.
 By default, it is set to `[0]`, representing the index for padding.

 ## Results on real datasets